antropia-studio/antropia.studio/src/content/blog/karumi-2.0.md

 [Pedro](https://www.linkedin.com/in/pedrovgs/) and [Toni](https://www.linkedin.com/in/tonilopezmr/) for the time we shared while in Karumi.

-It goes without saying; **I hope some day I can make Antropia as great as Karumi was**.
+It goes without saying: **I hope some day I can make Antropia as great as Karumi was**.